 My wife, Clare, and children, Alice, Ned, and Sophie, and I moved from Perth, Western Australia to Athens in 1989.
 We had previously lived in the U.S. for a three year period while I completed a Ph D.

 I am one of the few people in Athens with a genuine southern accent.
 I am a true southerner I was even born in South Australia.
 I spent much of my childhood on a farm near Narembeen in Western Australia.

 I was educated at the University of Western Australia (B Sc and Dip Comp), Monash University (MBA), and the University of Minnesota (Ph D).
 In Australia, I taught at Curtin University and Edith Cowan University, where I founded the Department of Information Systems.
-I am a visiting researcher at Viktoria Swedish ICT in Göteborg, and co-international coordinator for the Addis Ababa University PhD in IS.
-In 2006, I was appointed a Fellow of the Association for Information Systems and in 2007 a Fellow of the Royal Society of Arts.
+I am a visiting researcher at RISE Viktoria in Göteborg, Sweden and co-international coordinator for the Addis Ababa University PhD in IS.
+In 2006, I was appointed a Fellow of the Association for Information Systems.
 In 2011, I received the Association for Information Systems' LEO award, which is given for exceptional life time achievement in Information Systems.